 Another important thing for maximum staff retention in the hospitality industry is to invest in training.

-However, as a hotel manager, the onus is on you to ensure that the turnover is low and that every single one of your team is taken well care of.
+However, as a hotel manager, the onus is on you to ensure that the turnover is low and that every single one of your team is taken good care of.

 Compassionate leadership is one of the key attributes of managers today.
 Proper team management is considered one of the top Management tips for Hospitality Managers.